gistya/scripts/docs/position.rst

 era.
 It also reports the keyboard cursor position (or just the z-level if no active cursor), window size, and mouse location on the screen.

-Can also be used to copy the current cursor position for later use.
+Can also be used to copy the current keyboard cursor position for later use.

 Usage
 -----